gillianbelton/Flixter/README.md

 Describe any challenges encountered while building the app.

+I encountered a lot of frustration with regards to making the app more visually appealing.
+I had some trouble importing and using fonts.
+In addition there were some features that I spent a considerable amount of time working on (a search bar, justified text) but was not able to successfully execute and so I had to move on.
+If I had had more time I would have liked to complete these features.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing